 OK, I have to admit it took me several viewings to come to fully appreciate the timeless classic that is “A Christmas Story.”
 I didn’t like it at first because I thought it was too saccharine, but came to understand the sublime (and not so sublime) details of a child’s Christmas wishes for a single gift and all the accompanying run up to the big day.
 The Christmas season gets started earlier and earlier each year (it’s no longer just Black Friday, stores open now on Thanksgiving Day afternoon with Christmas savings) and so you get a chance to do your own movie marathon of “A Christmas Story.”
 So, sit back (or watch as you walk by doing chores) and enjoy one of what I consider the best two Christmas films ever made.
 Hint: the other is “National Lampoon’s Christmas Vacation” (click here for my review).

 ‘A Christmas Story’

-(1983; 94 minutes; rated PG; directed by Bob Clark and starring Peter Billingsley, Melinda Dillon and Darren McGavin; available on DVD through the Collier County Public Library; available on DVD through amazon.com and barnesandnoble.com; available only on DVD via Netflix; runs almost continuously each holiday season on cable movie channels – and has a traditional marathon beginning Christmas Eve on TBS)
+(1983; 94 minutes; rated PG; directed by Bob Clark and starring Peter Billingsley, Melinda Dillon and Darren McGavin; and this film runs almost continuously each holiday season on cable movie channels – and has a traditional 24-hour marathon beginning Christmas Eve on TBS)

 YOU’LL SHOOT YOUR EYE OUT!

 I would have to believe that “A Christmas Story” is the most viewed Christmas film of all time.
 After the movie’s run in theaters it went to video.
 After going to video it became a staple running several times a week on cable networks and now for several years has run as a 24-hour marathon each year on TBS beginning Christmas Eve (tonight beginning at 8) and running throughout Christmas Day.
 Whew!
 That’s the mark of a great Christmas film.